 Firstly, librarians should work with publishers and encourage them to make ebooks easier to view and address technological barriers such as (lack of or difficult to use) note-taking tools.
 Importantly, this functionality would also enable students to be able to critically engage with ebooks in much the same way as they do with print (Cassidy, Martinez and Shen, 2010).
 Carroll et al (2016) suggest that ebooks might be more popular if a “DRM (digital rights management)-free e-book application that provides intuitive annotation tools” could be developed (p.150).
 This theme is further explored by Myrberg (2017, p.120) who states that “the main issue when it comes to accessibility and e-books is digital rights management (DRM).
 We have already purchased some DRM-free ebooks (e.g. from Edward Elgar) and need to build on this approach.

-It would also be ideal if all ebooks functioned in a similar fashion providing a uniformity of interface and fucntionality.
+It would also be ideal if all ebooks functioned in a similar fashion providing a uniformity of interface and functionality.
 Mulholland and Bates believe that “improved user-friendly design with consistent, standardised features across all e-book platforms” would improve ebook usage (2014, p.497).
 Walton argues that “understanding the impact of students’ frustration with navigating disparate systems might encourage publishers to adopt a uniform e-book system” (2013, p.268).

 Myrberg and Wiberg (2015) agree that developers should make ebooks more user-friendly, that publishers need to maximise the full potential of ebooks and emphasise that people will continue to prefer print and only adopt ebooks when “the shortcomings of screens regarding spatial landmarks” are addressed (2015, p.50).
 One suggestion would be to try and imitate print books and make the pages flip over instead of having to scroll vertically.
 Wastlund, Norlander and Archer (2008, p.1243) conclude that “in order to minimize mental workload, the layout of documents must be optimized for onscreen viewing”.
 In short, according to Mulholland and Bates, “E-books need to be fit for purpose” (2014, p.497).